fullboar/first-credential-mia/README.md

  2. Start the [ACA-py Faber](https://github.com/hyperledger/aries-cloudagent-python);
  3. Start either the sample script or a fresh install of the BC Wallet.

 If you are using the sample script it will run an mediated agent that does approximaly the same process as the Bifold / BC Wallet.
 Use a similar command with a proper invitaiton URL.
+If you are not setup to run AFJ or TypeScript use the included **.devcontainer** in VSCode.

 ```console
 rm -rf ~/.indy_client/ && ./node_modules/.bin/ts-node test.ts -i https://my.invitation.com?c_i=abc123